Adarius Taylor

-Adarius Taylor (born Adarius Glanton; September 21, 1990) is an American former professional football linebacker who played in the National Football League (NFL) for the Carolina Panthers, Tampa Bay Buccaneers, and Cleveland Browns.
+Adarius Taylor (born Adarius Glanton; September 21, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Carolina Panthers, Tampa Bay Buccaneers, and Cleveland Browns.
 He played college football at Eastern Arizona College and Florida Atlantic University.
 He also played for the Calgary Stampeders of the Canadian Football League (CFL).

 Early life

 Taylor participated in football, track and basketball at Lake Gibson High School in Lakeland, Florida.

 College career

 Taylor first enrolled at Iowa Western Community College before transferring to Eastern Arizona College, where he played college football for the Eastern Arizona College Gila Monsters.
 He was named first-team All-Conference and All-Region as a sophomore, recording 85 tackles, 5.5 sacks, and two forced fumbles.
 He later transferred to play for the Florida Atlantic Owls from 2012 to 2013.